Mariel-Siravegna/msiravegna/content/home/experience.md

   location = "Santiago, Chile"
   date_start = "2010-01-01"
   date_end = "2014-08-04"
-  description = """Economic research aimed at producing research papers and technical notes.""" """ Analysis of international economic issues for the Board of Directors.
-Contributes to the Monetary Policy Report.""" """Responsible for the “Discussion of International Topics” report"""
+  description = """Economic research aimed at producing research papers and technical notes.
+Analysis of international economic issues for the Board of Directors.
+Contributes to the Monetary Policy Report.
+Responsible for the “Discussion of International Topics” report"""

   [[experience]]
-  title = "Instructor.
-Researcher and Teaching." company = "Santo Tomás University" company_url = ""
+  title = "Instructor and Researcher" company = "Santo Tomás University" company_url = ""
   location = "Santiago, Chile"
   date_start = "2009-08-01"
   date_end = "2009-12-30"
-  description = """Researcher and Instructor in 1) Macroeconomics 2)Introduction to Economics"""
+  description = """Instructor for 1) Macroeconomics, 2) Introduction to Economics"""